xavidop/awesome-firebase-genkit/README.md

 ## Talks

-- [Supercharge your app with Firebase Genkit](https://www.youtube.com/watch?v=eVud8llb_W0) - A talk on how to supercharge your app with Firebase Genkit.
+- [Supercharge your app with Genkit](https://www.youtube.com/watch?v=eVud8llb_W0) - A talk on how to supercharge your app with Genkit.
-- [Accelerating Generative AI App Development with Flutter & Firebase Genkit](https://speakerdeck.com/coborinai/accelerating-generative-ai-app-development-with-flutter-and-firebase-genkit) - Slides from a presentation at FlutterGakkai, a Flutter conference in Japan, showcasing how to integrate Firebase Genkit with Flutter for rapid generative AI app development.
+- [Accelerating Generative AI App Development with Flutter & Genkit](https://speakerdeck.com/coborinai/accelerating-generative-ai-app-development-with-flutter-and-firebase-genkit) - Slides from a presentation at FlutterGakkai, a Flutter conference in Japan, showcasing how to integrate Genkit with Flutter for rapid generative AI app development.

 ## Videos
 - [Getting started with Genkit/JS 1.0](https://www.youtube.com/watch?v=3p1P5grjXIQ) - Learn how to get started with Genkit/JS 1.0.